jonashackt/ansible-windows-docker-springboot/README.md

 __BUT:__ That approach reminds us of those first days with Docker not using Docker Compose.
 So it would be really nice to have something like Compose also for our Swarm deployment.
 And it´s really that simple - [just use Compose with Docker Stack Deploy for that :)](https://docs.docker.com/engine/swarm/stack-deploy/):

 > "Docker Compose and Docker Swarm aim to have full integration, meaning you can point a Compose app at a Swarm cluster and have it all just work as if you were using a single Docker host."

-So let´s directly break a architectural rule we build up in the preceding work: Don´t extensively template the docker-compose.yml any more, because this would lead to a rather complex setup process in Ansible.
-And remember: we´ve only did this, because we wanted to be free in our choice of Container orchestration technology - but now we choose Docker Swarm, we can savely forget this approach.

 Back to the concrete docker-compose.yml file.
 Let´s use the [newest 3.3 version](https://docs.docker.com/compose/compose-file/compose-versioning/#version-33) here, so that we can leverage the most out of Swarm´s functionality, which is broadened with each Compose (file) version.